adhyan-jain/Event-management-system/README.md

 This software is licensed under the MIT License.

 Author
-Adhyan Jain
+Adhyan Jain;
-Kshitij Khandelwal
+Kshitij Khandelwal;
-Kshitij Manikshete
+Kshitij Manikshete;

 Acknowledgments
 This application was built using various online resources and tutorials.